-Our site has a single function: to determine if a person is in active military service to comply with the Servicemembers Civil Relief Act.
+Our site has a single function: to determine if a person is in active military service to comply with the Servicemembers Civil Relief Act (“SCRA”).
 Creditors (such as banks and mortgage companies) and their attorneys and agents as well as others need to be cautious.
 Taking certain action against people on active duty or who may have recently left active duty can be dangerous.
 This is because the act’s protections may extend up to a year after termination of active duty.
 Below are some valuable resources.
 SCRA Resources are abundant, but training of staff to recognize SCRA issues and comply with SCRA requirements is essential.

-While we are happy to provide resources, we do not offer legal advice.
+While we are happy to provide some SCRA resources, we do not offer legal advice.
 We recommend you contact your closest legal resource.

 - MilitaryOneSource.mil is the Department of Defense-funded program providing comprehensive information on every aspect of military life at no cost to active duty, Guard and reserve service members and their families.
 They can get information on deployment, reunion, relationship, grief, spouse employment and education, parenting and child care, and much more.